otabuzzman/Free86/README.md

   # build for Linos boot
   cmake -DNO_SDL=ON -DTEST386=OFF -G "Unix Makefiles" .

-  # build for Test386 suite
+  # build for Test386 suite (see comment on setup below)
   cmake -DNO_SDL=ON -DTEST386=ON -G "Unix Makefiles" .

   # compile...